matiasandina/annotate_behavior_video/README.md

 ### Example

-Here's an example.
+Here's an example showing minimal functions of the main app.

 ![](img/example_movie.gif)

 ## Next updates

-Some updates will happen soon, this list contains .
+Some updates will happen soon, this list contains the next things to be updated in order.

 1. Allow for user to populate behavior categories at will on start-up.
 1. Add function `on_key_press` (allow hotkeys for scoring).
 1. Add ask before quit.
 1. Add colors/style to matplotlib.

+## Other functions

+This repository contains some functions used to capture an LED blink on video.
+Future versions may or may not contain this functionality and documentation will not be developed for these.

 ## Contribute